Estrella-Explore/gcc_strict-flags/README.md

 sh ./make.sh ./demo/foo.cpp
 ```

-The `a.out` file is in the same dir of foo.cpp.
+The `a.out` file is in the directory of working dir.